 The Alliance for a Healthy Tomorrow seeks to correct fundamental flaws in government policies that allow damage to our health and environment.

-Flaw #1: Potential toxins are not usually tested for safety before use.
+Flaw #1: Potential toxins are rarely tested for safety before use.

-Most tests look only for acute toxicity or cancer-causing properties.
-Potential harm to a child’s nervous system is rarely investigated.
-In fact, as of 1998, only 12 chemicals had been tested according to EPA standards for their impact on the developing human brain.
+When chemicals are assessed, tests look only for acute toxicity or cancer-causing properties.
 Even less is known about what happens when people and ecosystems are repeatedly exposed to more than one chemical at a time.
 Yet recent tests by the U.S. government have found hundreds of chemicals in the blood and urine of Americans.
 In addition, many of these synthetic chemicals go into products sold in stores.

 While the federal Consumer Product Safety Commission frequently takes action to prevent safety hazards in products, chemical toxicity hazards to consumers are far less regulated.
 No pre-market safety testing or approval has been required under any federal law for chemicals in cosmetics, toys, clothing, carpets or construction materials, to name just a few obvious sources of chemical exposure in everyday life.
 Products like hair spray, hair dye, pacifiers, stain repellants, glues, and children’s toys have been put on the market, only to be found, after decades of widespread use, to contain toxic compounds at unsafe levels.

-Flaw #2: The government usually takes action only after harm is proven and widespread.
+Flaw #2: The government usually takes action only after harm is widespread.

 Government decisions on whether to control, limit or ban a potentially damaging chemical, technology or waste product are usually a political battle between those citizens who want health protections, the manufacturers or business proponents, and government officials.
-For years, business proponents such as chemical companies and other polluters have argued that government must not take action to restrict their use or production of toxins until there is definitive scientific proof of a cause and effect connection between their activities and serious health or environmental harm.
+For years, businesses and other polluters have argued that government must not take action to restrict their use or production of toxins until there is definitive scientific proof of a cause and effect connection between their activities and serious health or environmental harm.

 Flaw #3: Certain levels of harm are accepted and allowed by government authorities.